kurema/BookViewerApp3/res/Docs/AdBlocker/readme.md

 [WebView.WebResource](https://learn.microsoft.com/uwp/api/windows.ui.xaml.controls.webview.webresourcerequested) Event and [CoreWebView2.WebResourceRequested](https://learn.microsoft.com/dotnet/api/microsoft.web.webview2.core.corewebview2.webresourcerequested?view=webview2-dotnet-1.0.1418.22) Event is used to intercept the request.

 ### YouTube
-If WebView2 is enabled, video ads for YouTube is also blocked, sometimes.
+AdBlocker for YouTube is disabled.

-For technical reasons, video ad blocking does not work when you open the play page at first currently.
-It only works when you open another video on the play page.
+~~If WebView2 is enabled, video ads for YouTube is also blocked, sometimes.~~ ~~For technical reasons, video ad blocking does not work when you open the play page at first currently.~~ ~~It only works when you open another video on the play page.~~

-In YouTube We rewrite the JSON file.
-In particular `playerAds` and `adPlacements` are removed.
+~~In YouTube We rewrite the JSON file.
+In particular `playerAds` and `adPlacements` are removed.~~

-If you don't want to enable this feature, just add "www.youtube.com" and other domains to whitelist.
+~~If you don't want to enable this feature, just add "www.youtube.com" and other domains to whitelist.~~

-This may no longer work if YouTube specs has been changed.
-Add issue or just disable in that case.
+~~This may no longer work if YouTube specs has been changed.
+Add issue or just disable in that case.~~

 ## Security
 Filters are generally downloaded using SSL, but make sure your internet connection are secure.